hl7au/au-fhir-core/input/pagecontent/comparison.md

 [US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/STU7/) defines the expected capabilities of systems to support interoperability and clinical data exchange in the US healthcare context.
 It includes two capability statements:
 - [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) that desribes the expected capabilities of the US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
 - [US Core Server CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-server.html) that describes the expected capabilities of the US Core Server actor which is responsible for providing responses to the queries submitted by the US Core Requestors.
-#####

 ##### Additional requirements
-The following US Core capability statements introduce additional conformance expectations.
-Implementers are advised to note that some code changes may be required for full compliance.
+The following US Core capability statements introduce additional conformance expectations defined in AU Core capability statements.
+Implementers are advised to note that some code changes may be required to ensure full compliance.

+###### US Core Client CapabilityStatement additional requirements
 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>
         <tr>